xsgeng/lambdapic/docs/source/introduction.rst

 The λPIC Framework
 ------------------
-λPIC is a Particle-In-Cell (PIC) framework with special focus on **laser-plasma interaction**.
+`λPIC <https://github.com/xsgeng/lambdapic>`_ is a Particle-In-Cell (PIC) framework with special focus on **laser-plasma interaction**.
 The name reflects the laser wavelength and the callback-centric architecture.

 The callback-centric design enables unprecedented runtime customization of physics models, numerical methods, and diagnostics without modifying core logic - a paradigm shift from traditional PIC frameworks.
+It can be used as a **powerful analysis tool** and enables **rapid physics prototyping** through its flexible callback system.

 Features
 ------------